scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 #### StakeableLockIn Example

-Let's make a stakeablelockin with:
+Let's make a StakeableLockIn with:

 - **`TypeID`**: 21
 - **`Locktime`**: 54321